elch93/tgc-proj3-tidbits/README.md

 Flask Login is implemented on this website.
 Users have to sign up or login with an account to fully enjoy the features of the website.
 Flask Login provides basic security and privacy features.
 To sign up, the display name and email must be unique than those registered users in my Mongo database.
 It is possible to sign up with a dummy/fake email account (e.g. alpha@codeinstitute.com ) since there is no email verification.
 A bootstrap alert will appear if the display name or email the user is trying to create already exists in the database and the user has to attempt again. pbkdf2_sha256 from the passlib python module is used to encrypt users' passwords in the database.

 #### Profile Info
-- Own profile page
+- Profile information such as followers, following, liked notes and likes received can be viewed here.
-- Navigating to someone else's profile page
+- Navigating to someone else's profile page allows you to see similar information about their account.
+But you are not allowed to see their followers and following list.

-#### Create with Summernote API
+#### Create Notes with Summernote API!
 Create a note and share your knowledge with others!
 The Summernote API provides features such as:
 - subscript superscript (useful for math & sciences)
 - highlight